google-research/google-research/scann/README.md

 to find your system's `libstdc++` version; it can generally be upgraded by installing a newer version of `g++`.

+## Building from source

 To build ScaNN from source, first install the build tool [bazel](https://bazel.build), Clang 8, and libstdc++ headers for C++17 (which are provided with GCC 9).
-Additionally, ScaNN requires a modern version of Python (3.5.x or later) and Tensorflow 2.3.0 installed on that version of Python.
+Additionally, ScaNN requires a modern version of Python (3.6.x or later) and Tensorflow 2.3+ installed on that version of Python.
 Once these prerequisites are satisfied, run the following command in the root directory of the repository:

 ```
 python configure.py
-CC=clang-8 bazel build -c opt --copt=-mavx2 --copt=-mfma --cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0" --cxxopt="-std=c++17" --copt=-fsized-deallocation --copt=-w :build_pip_pkg
+CC=clang-8 bazel build -c opt --features=thin_lto --copt=-mavx2 --copt=-mfma --cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0" --cxxopt="-std=c++17" --copt=-fsized-deallocation --copt=-w :build_pip_pkg
 ./bazel-bin/build_pip_pkg
 ```